cxw42/do-not-self-host/Naje.md

 * One instruction (or assembler directive) per line
 * Labels start with a colon
 * A **lit** can be followed by a number or a label name
-* Labels must be defined before they can be used
+* References to labels must start with an &

 ### Assembler Directives